alibaba/bifrostui/packages/bui-core/src/Drawer/index.en-US.md

 ### Direction of appearance

-By default, it appears from the bottom and supports settings`anchor`control the direction of appearance, default is from the bottom
+By default, it appears from the bottom and supports controlling the appearance direction through setting 'anchor'.
+It appears from the bottom by default

 ```tsx
 import { Button, Drawer, Stack } from '@bifrostui/react';